MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/commanding/RemoteLauncherOptions.md

 Initializes an instance of the RemoteLauncherOptions class.

 #### Parameters
-* `fallbackUri` The URI of the web site to open in the event that the original URI cannot be handled by the intended app
+* `fallbackUri` The URI of the website to open in the event that the original URI cannot be handled by the intended app
 * `preferredPackageIds` a list of package IDs of apps that should be used to launch the URI on the remote device.
 The first string on the list should correspond to the preferred application.

 ## Methods